 1-External 0.00% For Campus Public Safety Sergeant, Internal only (promotional title).
-For Campus Security Specialist, candidates on a Civil Service list as of 6/1/2018; however not calculated as demographic data was not available and a small number were hired externally.
+For Campus Security Specialist, candidates permanency and two years of permanent service as of 6/1/2018.

-2-Internal 100.00% For Campus Public Safety Sergeant, employees in the title of Campus Peace Officer with Civil Service permanency and two years of permanent service as of 6/1/2018.
+2-Internal 100.00% For Campus Public Safety Sergeant, employees in the title of Campus Peace Officer with Civil Service